Power Supply for LEDs - everything about LED Drivers

 - 0-10V Voltage: A standard signal that can be output by many control units.
 Also with the CresControl this function is used.
 Many dimmer switches installed in buildings rely on a 1-10 V signal to dim lamps.
 This is also supported by MEAN WELL power supplies.
 However, further measures are then necessary to switch off the lights completely.

 - PWM: Pulse width modulation (PWM) is a digital signal that the LED drivers can interpret.
 Especially useful for handicraft projects with Raspi, Arduino and Co.

-The advantage of the B-version is not only that the dimmer can be placed anywhere and the operation is much more comfortable.
-But also the control range is considerably larger.
-The LED driver can usually be controlled from 0-100% with external dimmers, i.e. "dim-to-off", so that there is only a low standby power consumption.
+The advantage of the B variant is not only that the dimmer can be placed anywhere and the operation is much more convenient.
+But also the control range is significantly larger.
+The LED driver can usually be controlled with external dimmers from 0-100 %, i.e. "dim-to-off", so that only a low standby power consumption is available.

 AB Version: The Best of Both Worlds

 The name almost suggests it: Drivers with AB suffix have both the internal potentiometer and the wires for external control of the dimming signal.
 This is the most ideal solution and we therefore always offer this variant when it is available.